luisfmsonegrao/MedicalBot/README.md

   The medical records were cleaned, chunked, embedded with `amazon.titan-embed-text-v2:0` and uploaded to an Amazon Bedrock Knowledge Base.

   - the medical record documents were cleaned with `clean_markdown_files.py` and `remove_duplicate_files.py`.
-  - the function `orchestrate` inside `orchestrator.py` defines DataDoctor's behavior.
+  - the function `orchestrate` defined in `orchestrator.py` defines DataDoctor's behavior.
 If a user query is classified by the foundation model as a question answering task, `DataDoctor` augments the user query with relevant contextual knowledge from the database of medical records and invokes the foundation model again to get an answer.
 The `DataDoctor` includes citations and source URI of relevant information sources in its answers.

   ### Data retrieval and aggregation
   The `DataDoctor` can answer data-specific questions by querying an `Amazon Athena` database.
-  - the function `orchestrate` inside `orchestrator.py` defines `DataDoctor`'s behavior.
+  - the function `orchestrate` defined in `orchestrator.py` defines `DataDoctor`'s behavior.
 If a user query is classified by the foundation model as a database querying task, the foundation model converts the user query into an equivalent SQL statement, which `DataDcotor` uses to query the `Athena` database.

   ### Using `DataDoctor`